Weather & Snow

 Check out the lastest Whistler Blackcomb Snow report »

-At Whistler Blackcomb we have 220 snow guns in our snowmaking fleet with 39 automated guns, 69 manual fan guns and 162 air/water guns.
+have 315 snow guns in our snowmaking fleet made up of automated guns, manual fan guns and air/water guns.

 Whistler and Blackcomb Mountains use a combination of fan guns and air/water guns.
 Snow guns range from fully automatic (start, stop and adjustment automatically) to manual guns that require hourly checks by staff.